EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/binarytrees.md

-This code can only be used through the insert method described below.
+through the insert method described below.

 ## Inserting into a Binary Search Tree